In this article:

 Outside of the dates listed above, unemployment benefits offered by states will remain unchanged.
 This means if you are still eligible for unemployment benefits after any of the specific CARES Act provisions expire, you should still be able to collect benefits from your state.

-If your normal state benefits run out before December 31, 2020, you should be able to access additional weekly benefits through the PEUC program until it expires.
+If your normal state benefits run out, you should be able to access additional weekly benefits through the PEUC program until it expires.

 What Should I Do as Additional Unemployment Benefits Expire?